Pre-License Clinical Compliance (Policy PREL-04)

 Pre-license Program Compliance Accountability

-Because continuing compliance is such a crucial component to the integrity of Boise State University’s School of Nursing Pre-Lisence Program and is required for continued clinical affiliation agreements, the following steps will be implemented leading up to the School of Nursing’s dismissal process:
+Because continuing compliance is such a crucial component to the integrity of Boise State University’s School of Nursing Pre-License Program and is required for continued clinical affiliation agreements, the following steps will be implemented leading up to the School of Nursing’s dismissal process:

 - Compliance with clinical requirements is determined by the Clinical Operations Team.
 Unless an approved extension is granted by the Clinical Operations Team, students will be considered out of compliance for any missed deadline.